defuse/defuse.github.io/content/posts/zecsec-roadmap-for-2023.md

 is a project to build a metamask-like browser extension for Zcash.
 While the project is still unfinished, I believe that support for Zcash in the browser is on the critical path to adoption, so this is an important project to support.
-Additionally, browser security models are very fun and interesting and error-prone, so it will be worthwhile to take an early look.
+Additionally, in-browser security models are complicated and error-prone, so it will be worthwhile to take an early look.

 ### 9. Live Infrastructure